Submitting FSEM Proposals

 First-year seminars are distributed across the disciplines, yet they are structured around a set of common student learning outcomes whose purpose is to introduce first-year students to the pursuit of intellectual inquiry while developing some of the fundamental skills necessary for success in a rigorous academic setting: information literacy and strong written and oral communication skills.
 Specific topics are determined by the instructor’s background and interests.
 The objective of the first-year seminar is to cultivate the intellectual skills necessary for liberal learning and facilitate instruction on how to gather and analyze information for the purpose of formulating and defending an argument.
 Seminars will be deep in terms of the critical approaches employed, but will involve topics that are accessible to first-year students.

 All first-year seminars involve meaningful research, writing, and speaking assignments in which students are given instruction and guidance on research, writing, and speaking at the college level.
-Resources are provided by the Library, the Speaking Center and Writing Center, and instructors are expected to utilize these centers as they develop this portion of their course.
-Contact the Director of the Writing Center, Heather Guhl (hguhl@umw.edu); the Director of the Speaking Center, Adrienne Brovero (abrovero@umw.edu); and Reference Librarian, Peter Catlin (pcatlin@umw.edu) for assistance on how each of these resources can be incorporated into your course.
+Resources are provided by the Library and the Speaking and Writing Center, and instructors are expected to utilize these resources as they develop this portion of their course.
+Contact the Director of the Speaking and Writing Center, Leah Schweitzer (lschweit@umw.edu) and Reference Librarian, Peter Catlin (pcatlin@umw.edu) for assistance on how each of these resources can be incorporated into your course.
 The Director of the First Year Experience, April Wynn (awynn@umw.edu), is also available to assist with course development.

 Every course should have the following basic components and address the FSEM student learning outcomes.